 Penetration Testing and Vulnerability Assessments: According to the document on the DFS’s website, “The monitoring and testing shall include continuous monitoring or periodic penetration testing and vulnerability assessments, and shall be done periodically.”
-The conventional wisdom is that continuous monitoring and regular penetration testing and vulnerability assessments are a best practice, so this rule would be best served to keep in mind the “minimum requirement” statement provided in the opening paragraphs.
+Conventional wisdom is that continuous monitoring and regular penetration testing and vulnerability assessments are a best practice, so this rule would be best served keeping in mind the “minimum requirement” statement provided in the opening paragraphs.

-Audit Trail: This one is pretty straightforward: Financial services companies must keep accurate records of what’s happening inside the organization’s cybersecurity program.
-Records must be maintained, at a minimum, for five years.
+Audit Trail: This one is pretty straight forward: Financial services companies must keep accurate records of what’s happening inside the organization’s cybersecurity program.
+Records must be kept, at a minimum, for five years.

 Access Privileges: Under the new regulation, covered companies must “limit user access privileges” to sensitive information, and must “periodically review such access privileges,” though the word “limit” is left up to interpretation.

-Application Security: In a very positive move by the DFS, the regulation requires organizations to create, maintain, and periodically update written procedures, guidelines, and standards for the secure development of any applications developed in-house.
+Application Security: In a very positive move by the DFS, the regulation requires organizations to create, maintain, and periodically update written procedures, guidelines, and standards for the secure development of any in-house developed applications.

-Cybersecurity Personnel and Intelligence: Covered entities must utilize “qualified” professionals to carry out the duties outlined in the program plan, though personnel may be contracted through an affiliate or third party.
+Cybersecurity Personnel and Intelligence: Covered entities must utilize “qualified” professionals to carry out the duties set forth in the program plan, though personnel may be contracted through an affiliate or third party.

 So many roads to choose